 The USB type A and USB C connections are physically different but compatible.

 If you want a more detailed explanation of the different USB ports on Mac with images.
 You can find them in this article on how to connect an external hard drive to your Mac.

-It’s worth checking that your Mac has enough battery power for the Seagate Expansion.
+For your portable drive.
+Or SSD it’s worth checking that your MacBook has enough charge in its battery for your Seagate USB drive.
 Or plug your Mac into external power.

 Once you’ve plugged in your Seagate Expansion, your Mac will take a few seconds.

 Then your Seagate external disk drive’s icon will come up on your Mac’s desktop.

 If your Seagate external disk’s drive icon doesn’t appear on your desktop.
 Check your Finder Settings (Mac OS Ventura).
 In earlier Mac operating system releases it’s called Preferences.